 Golfers are the ultimate sports enthusiasts.
 They have a passion for this game that can be said to be unmatched by any other sport.
 With golfers ranging from all skill levels from beginners to scratch golfers, it is important to understand what a scratch golfer actually means as it is something that so many amateurs strive to achieve.

 It is something that very few golfers ever achieve and can be referred to as the highest level of success in the game.
 It is also something that so many people fail to reach and have difficulty understanding why they have not been able to reach this level despite years of golfing experience.

-In this blog post, we’ll explore a definition of a scratch golfer, and look at exactly what will be nedded to become a scratch golfer and improve your golf game.
+In this blog post, we’ll explore a definition of a scratch golfer, answer the question what is a scratch golfer and explore how to improve your golf game.

 What Is A Scratch Golfer?

 When golfers refer to a scratch golfer they refer to a player who typically shoots at or better than par, giving them a zero handicap.
 On a standard golf course, par will be a score of 72 on a given golf course, so in general, you’re talking about someone who shoots 72 or better during a complete round on rated golf courses.